This website is best viewed in a browser that supports web standards.

-Admission to the MBA program is granted by the Melvin D. and Valorie G. Booth College of Business and Professional Studies.
+Admission to the MBA program is granted by the Melvin D. and Valorie G. Booth School of Business.
 To be admitted to the MBA program, students must meet the following criteria:

-If you have already completed graduate courses toward an MBA degree at another institution, you may transfer some of those hours to Northwest toward your degree here, with approval from the MBA faculty.
-Only students who are in good standing as graduate students at a regionally or nationally accredited institution are eligible to apply as graduate transfer students.
+Only students who are in good standing as graduate students at a regionally-accredited institution are eligible to apply as graduate transfer students.

 No more than nine trimester hours of graduate credit consisting of no more than four courses may be transferred for a graduate program.
 Transfer credit must be from a regionally-accredited institution.
 The acceptance of the full nine hours is conditional on the applicability to the student’s planned degree program.
 The student must be working on a specific master’s degree at Northwest and have completed the Degree Audit Agreement in order to receive consideration for eligible transfer credit.
 The student’s advisor must request, in writing, consideration of potential transfer credit from the Dean of the Graduate School.
 Transfer credit is not processed for non-degree or certification graduate students.
 Transfer credit applied toward a degree may not be older than eight years.

 Only work evaluated “B” or above is acceptable for transfer credit and applicable to a specific master’s degree program.
 Coursework taken for ungraded credit cannot be used toward a degree.
 Official transcripts must show that the credit is at the graduate level.
 No transfer credit will be accepted for courses taken by correspondence.